U.S. appeals court allows abortion curbs in Texas during coronavirus outbreak

-WASHINGTON (Reuters) - A U.S. appeals court on Tuesday ruled that Texas can enforce limits on the ability of women to obtain abortions as part of the state’s policy requiring postponement of non-urgent medical procedures during the coronavirus pandemic.
+WASHINGTON (Reuters) - A U.S. appeals court ruled on Tuesday that Texas could enforce limits on the ability of women to obtain abortions as part of the state’s policy requiring postponement of non-urgent medical procedures during the coronavirus pandemic.

 A three-judge panel of the New Orleans-based 5th U.S. Circuit Court of Appeals on a 2-1 vote threw out a federal judge’s order issued last week that had blocked the state’s action.
-The appeals court had earlier temporarily put the district judge’s ruling on hold.
+The appeals court had earlier put the district judge’s ruling on hold.

 The appeals court action allows state officials to continue to enforce the restrictions that were part of an emergency order issued by the state’s Republican governor, Greg Abbott.
-The state says abortion providers are covered under a provision requiring postponement of non-urgent medical procedures as healthcare providers focus on battling COVID-19, the illness caused by the novel coronavirus.
+The state says abortion providers are covered under a provision requiring postponement of non-urgent medical procedures as healthcare providers focus on battling COVID-19, the respiratory illness caused by the novel coronavirus.

-Abortion providers that challenge the state’s order could now turn to the Supreme Court, which has a 5-4 conservative majority.
+Abortion providers that challenge the state’s order could now turn to the U.S. Supreme Court, which has a 5-4 conservative majority.

 “This is not the last word.
 We will take every legal action necessary to fight this abuse of emergency powers,” said Nancy Northup, president of the Center for Reproductive Rights, an abortion rights group representing clinics in the case.

-Texas and other states that previously pursued abortion restrictions have sought to crack down on their availability during the pandemic, prompting a series of court battles.
-On Monday, the Cincinnati-based 6th U.S. Circuit Court of Appeals declined to block a similar district court ruling that prevented the state from banning abortion procedures.
+Texas Attorney General Ken Paxton applauded the ruling.
+“Governor Abbott’s order ensures that hospital beds remain available for Coronavirus patients and personal protective equipment reaches the hardworking medical professionals who need it the most during this crisis, Paxton said in a statement.

-Writing for the majority, Judge Kyle Duncan faulted Austin-based District Court Judge Lee Yeakel on several counts, saying he had “usurped the state’s authority to craft emergency health measures.”
+Writing for the majority in the Texas case, Judge Kyle Duncan faulted Austin-based District Judge Lee Yeakel on several counts, saying he had “usurped the state’s authority to craft emergency health measures.”

 Duncan, who was appointed to the bench by Republican President Donald Trump, concluded that the state must prevail “given the extraordinary nature of these errors, the escalating spread of COVID-19 and the state’s critical interest in protecting the public health.”